playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 ## Microsyntax

 Alright, we've made it thus far!
-The following section is going to be kinda a doozy so if you're feeling tired, a nap is certainly in order.
-Otherwise, let's get up - do a little shoulder shimmy to get ourselves moving for a bit (I'm totally not just writing this for my future self who's gonna be re-reading this, noooope), and dive in.
+The following section is going to be kinda a doozy so if you're feeling tired, a nap is certainly in order.  😴 🛌 Otherwise, let's get up - do a little shoulder shimmy to get ourselves moving for a bit 🏋 (I'm totally not just writing this for my future self who's gonna be editing this, noooope 😬), and dive in.

 ### `let`s iveday inway